rachelhox/bitcoin-price-tracker/README.md

 ### Feature

-**Drag and zoom** function available for users to zoom in on the chart and inspect each data point by hovering over the candle stick.
+**Drag and zoom** function available for users to scroll and zoom in on the chart, inspecting each data point by hovering over the candle stick.

 <p align="center">
 <img src="https://media.giphy.com/media/9EYCxE7mu94RYmIN2P/giphy.gif" width="550" />